 Growth potential

-The security that savings accounts provide comes with a downside: modest returns.
-Even most online banks offering high-yield savings accounts have paid
+The security that a savings account provides comes with a downside: modest returns.
+The national average annual percentage yield on traditional savings accounts is just

 Conversely, when you invest in stocks, bonds and mutual funds through a Roth IRA, you have the potential for much higher asset growth over periods of several years or more.
 Historically, the stock market has delivered an